Differentially Private Data Generation with Missing Data

-\squishlist \item We are the first to formalize and study the problems of DP synthetic data with missing data.
-Our results show that existing algorithms have a decrease of 5-23\% in utility with $\leq$ 5\% missing values and a decrease of 10-190\% with $\leq$ 20\% missing values. \item We develop three novel adaptive approaches, each tailored to an existing category of DP mechanisms, that seamlessly combine dealing with missing data along with the learning process.
+\item We develop three novel adaptive approaches, each tailored to an existing category of DP mechanisms, that seamlessly combine dealing with missing data along with the learning process.
 Our evaluation shows that they improve the utility of the synthetic datasets by up to 15-72\%.
 These simple yet effective approaches sometimes even achieve the same utility as the synthetic data generated from the no-missing ground truth data. \item We differentiate the privacy guarantees for both incomplete and ground truth data.
 Our analysis develops sufficient conditions that when satisfied, the algorithms for the incomplete data can be used to achieve privacy for the ground truth data. \item We are the first to apply amplification due to missing mechanisms and tighten the privacy bound for ground truth data.
 The amplified ground truth privacy is 0.1-0.65x the privacy achieved for the incomplete data with 10-50\% missing values. \squishend